jairajs89/Touchy.js/README.md

 ## Touchy.js
 ### Because some things just need to be touched.

-Touchy.js is a simple light-weight (1.98 kb compressed) JavaScript library for dealing with touch events in the browser.
+Touchy.js is a simple light-weight (1.98 kb minified+gzip) JavaScript library for dealing with touch events in the browser.
 With no dependencies, just add the script to your page and start hacking.

 ## Quick example